kubewarden/docs/docs/writing-policies/go/09-validation-with-queries.md

 There is however another way to write validation logic: by extracting the relevant data from the JSON document using ad-hoc queries.

-This *"jq-like"* approach can be pretty handy when the policy has to look deep inside of a Kubernetes object.
+This _"jq-like"_ approach can be pretty handy when the policy has to look deep inside a Kubernetes object.
 This is especially helpful when dealing with inner objects that are optional.

 This section of the document reimplements the previous code by doing JSON queries